 Wildflower!
 Festival Performing Songwriter Contest 2010 Winner

-Kerrville Folk Festival New Folk Songwriting Competition 2009 Winner
+Kerrville Folk Festival New Folk Songwriting Competition 2009 and 2020 Winner

 Praise for the 2010 CD, “Home”: